-Kalman filtering has recently been proposed as a mechanism for obtaining on-line estimates of depth from motion sequences.
-Previous applications of Kalman filtering to depth from motion have been limited to estimating depth at the location of a sparse set of features.
-In this paper, we introduce a new, pixel-based (iconic) algorithm that estimates depth and depth uncertainty at each pixel and incrementally refines these estimates over time.
-We describe the algorithm for translations parallel to the image plane and contrast its formulation and performance to that of a feature-based Kalman filtering algorithm.
-We compare the performance of the two approaches by analyzing their theoretical convergence rates, by conducting quantitative experiments with images of a flat poster, and by conducting qualitative experiments with images of a realistic outdoor scene model.
-The results show that the new method is an effective way to extract depth from lateral camera translations and suggest that it will play an important role in low-level vision.
+The authors introduce a novel pixel-based (iconic) algorithm that estimates depth and depth uncertainty at each pixel and incrementally refines these estimates over time.
+They describe the algorithm for translations parallel to the image plane and contrast its formulation and performance to that of a feature-based Kalman filtering algorithm.
+They compare the performance of the two approaches by analyzing their theoretical convergence rates, by conducting quantitative experiments with images of a flat poster, and by conducting qualitative experiments with images of a realistic outdoor scene model.
+The results show that the method is an effective way to extract depth from lateral camera translations and suggest that it will play an important role in low-level vision.